almugabo/SecondarySchool/Subjects/PHYSICS/MYP4/02_exercizes/Physics_motion_concepts_ex_001.md

 ### Q01
-Distinguish between velocity and acceleration.
+- Distinguish between velocity and acceleration.
+- What is the difference between speed and velocity?

 ---
 ### Q02